-No. I am happy to recommend other, experienced shearers who shear these animals, and who have and maintain the proper gear to do so.
+No. I am happy to recommend other humane, experienced shearers who do, and who have and maintain the proper gear to do so.

 Do you do oral drenching (deworming)?

 Yes, with a few caveats.
 I have experience with liquid drench administered via drenching gun (oral syringe).
 This process works best and goes much faster when we can work as a team of at least two people, as one person can fill the drenching gun with the appropriate quantity of drench for each animal (depending on weight), and another person can administer it, which must be done carefully.

 Flock owners must have all of the necessary drenching equipment (drugs/drench/wormer in sufficient quantity, drenching gun(s) in good condition), and each animal’s weight in order to formulate the proper dose.
 I am of the “weigh, don’t guess” school of thought: If you do not know how much your sheep weighs and have no scale to determine it, I cannot advise guessing.

 As for shearing, flock owners should withhold food and water for at least 12 hours prior to drenching.